awi2017-option1group1/Prello-back/README.md

 - To run the application in production mode (need the back-end up and running)

 	`npm run build && npm start`
-- To run the tests
+- To run the tests (you should create the test database first)

 	`npm test`